Rugby-New Zealand committed to hosting women's World Cup in 2022

 New Zealand is also hosting the next edition of the women's cricket World Cup in March and April next year after that tournament was postponed from 2021 because of the global health crisis.

-(Reporting by Praveen Menon, Writing by Nick Mulvenney in Sydney, editing by Toby Davis)
+(Reporting by Praveen Menon, Writing by Nick Mulvenney in Sydney, editing by Toby Davis and Lincoln Feast.)

 ((Nick.Mulvenney@tr.com; +61 2 9321 8190;))